 Choosing where to have the best safari in Africa can be difficult.
-There are so many countries to choose from, parks to explore, animals to see, safari lodges, and a variety of unique activities to partake in that it makes picking one place impossible almost.
+There are so many countries to choose from, parks to explore, animals to see, safari lodges, and a variety of unique activities to partake in that make picking one place almost impossible.

-If you’re just starting out in your safari planning I would recommend taking a look at our how to plan a safari guide to give you a basic idea of the planning involved with this trip.
+If you’re just starting out in your safari planning, I recommend looking at our how to plan a safari guide to give you a basic idea of the planning involved with this trip.

-When you’re ready to take the next step in choosing the best African safari vacation head back here for first-hand accounts of safaris in all these incredible parks.
+When you’re ready to choose the best African safari vacation, head back here for first-hand accounts of safaris in all these incredible parks.
 It’s important to note that all of these suggestions for the best safaris in Africa are taken from our personal experiences, as we have been on over 100 African safaris!

-The advantage in the Masai Mara may be great wildlife sightings, however, the disadvantage is the crowds.
-Along with the Serengeti, the Masai Mara draws in huge masses of crowds for the great migration.
-Both parks are synonymous with “Africa” and living out that Lion King dream makes them extremely popular.
+The advantage of the Masai Mara may be great wildlife sightings.
+However, the disadvantage is the crowds.
+Along with the Serengeti, the Masai Mara draws in huge crowds for the great migration.
+Both parks are synonymous with “Africa,” and living out that Lion King dream makes them extremely popular.

-We also visited the Serengeti, which was great for wildlife, but this park loses to the Mara in our mind because it was jam packed busy and we found Mara’s landscape to be more open.
+We also visited the Serengeti, which was great for wildlife, but this park loses to the Mara in our mind because it was jam-packed and busy, and we found Mara’s landscape to be more open and wild!
 Or maybe we’re just in love with Out Of Africa.

 I didn’t realize how easy Kruger was to self-drive until we made our way north and witnessed just how terrible the roads in African national parks can be.
 The Kruger also has a few coffee shops inside it, souvenir shops, public toilets, and even a Debonair’s Pizza shop in it…yeah, we’re not in Africa anymore here.

-The best about bits about Kruger are definitely the paved roads, consistent wildlife sightings, and the price of park fees.
-300 Rand for foreigners in a big five park that you can self-drive is a good deal, especially when compared to the costs of East Africa.
-The worst part about Kruger are the crowds and modernity making the Kruger seem a little bit more like a zoo than the wild.
+The best bits about Kruger are definitely the paved roads, consistent wildlife sightings, and the price of park fees.
+300 Rand for foreigners in a big five park that you can self-drive is a good deal, especially compared to East Africa’s costs.
+The worst part about Kruger is the crowds and modernity, making the Kruger seem a little bit more like a zoo than the wild.

-The best part about Etosha is hands down the price and quality of roads, while we did find it be a barren arid park the quality of the game is top notch.
+The best part about Etosha is, hands down, the price and quality of roads; while we did find it to be a barren, arid park, the quality of the game is top-notch.

 The best part of gorilla trekking is seeing gorillas up close and personal!
 The worst part about gorilla trekking anywhere in Africa is the high price tag for just one hour of gorilla time.